Jump to Main Content

 The mentor’s role is to help their student navigate choices surrounding their career direction and plans.
 The student is responsible for defining and articulating what they hope to achieve from mentorship, and mentors facilitate activities, connections and discussions, as best they can, that align with the student’s goals.
 There are no mandatory activities; each pair is able to create a unique program.

-We begin signing up mentors in November each year and pairings begin in January.
-After a mentor is paired with a student the expectation is that they will connect approximately every other week between January and May.
+We’ll begin signing up mentors in mid-September, and pairing begins in October.
+After a mentor is paired with a student, the expectation is that they will connect approximately every other week between October and April.
 However, the meeting frequency and logistics are at the discretion of each pair.
-A virtual Mentor Appreciation Party in mid-May marks the end of the program.
+A virtual mentor appreciation event in mid-April marks the end of the program.
+Watch a recording of last year’s Mentor Appreciation Event.

 What is the time commitment?